Signal modulation: Digital baseband modulation

 Digital baseband modulation changes the characteristics of a baseband signal, i.e., one without a carrier at a higher frequency.

-This can be used as equivalent signal to be later frequency-converted to a carrier frequency, or for direct communication in baseband.
+This can be used as an equivalent signal to be later frequency-converted to a carrier frequency, or for direct communication in baseband.
 The latter methods both involve relatively simple line codes, as often used in local buses, and complicated baseband signalling schemes such as used in DSL.

 Pulse modulation methods

 Pulse modulation schemes aim at transferring a narrowband analog signal over an analog baseband channel as a two-level signal by modulating a pulse wave.
 Some pulse modulation schemes also allow the narrowband analog signal to be transferred as a digital signal (i.e., as a quantized discrete-time signal) with a fixed bit rate, which can be transferred over an underlying digital transmission system, for example, some line code.
-These are not modulation schemes in the conventional sense since they are not channel coding schemes, but should be considered as source coding schemes, and in some cases analog-to-digital conversion techniques.
+These are not modulation schemes in the conventional sense since they are not channel coding schemes, but should be considered as source coding schemes, and in some cases, analog-to-digital conversion techniques.